Ultraviolet: Mercury-vapor lamps

-Shortwave UV lamps are made using a fluorescent lamp tube with no phosphor coating, composed of fused quartz or vycor, since ordinary glass absorbs UVC.
-These lamps emit ultraviolet light with two peaks in the UVC band at 253.7 nm and 185 nm due to the mercury within the lamp, as well as some visible light.
-From 85% to 90% of the UV produced by these lamps is at 253.7 nm, whereas only 5–10% is at 185 nm.
-The fused quartz tube passes the 253.7 nm radiation but blocks the 185 nm wavelength.
+Mercury-vapor lamps consisting of fused quartz tubes filled with mercury and Argon, emit ultraviolet light with two peaks in the UVC band at 253.7 nm and 185 nm as well as some visible light.
+From 85% to 90% of the UV produced by these lamps is at 253.7 nm which very effective as a germicide.
+The lamps also produce UV at 185 nm effective in producing ozone with additional germicide effects.
 Such tubes have two or three times the UVC power of a regular fluorescent lamp tube.
 These low-pressure lamps have a typical efficiency of approximately 30–40%, meaning that for every 100 watts of electricity consumed by the lamp, they will produce approximately 30–40 watts of total UV output.
 They also emit bluish-white visible light, due to mercury's other spectral lines.
 These "germicidal" lamps are used extensively for disinfection of surfaces in laboratories and food-processing industries.